blueman-project/blueman/README.md

 To generate and run a configure script from source, run `./autogen.sh`.

+If you are packaging it for your distribution please make sure to pass `--disable-schemas-compile` and run `glib-compile-schemas /datadir/glib-2.0/schemas` as part of your (un)install phase.

 ## Packaged versions

 See the [Wiki page for information about packaged versions of blueman](https://github.com/blueman-project/blueman/wiki/Packaged-versions).